RedHatProductSecurity/rapidast/scripts/gen_zap_script/README.md

 This script assists users in generating and loading ZAP scripts to improve and tailor scanning capabilities.
 Two types of scripts can be generated: active and passive.
-YAML files, called rules, are fed to gen-zap-script to generate and load ZAP scripts.
+YAML files, called rules, are fed to gen_zap_script to generate and load ZAP scripts.

 Passive rules evaluate regexps in request/response and raise findings in ZAP.